Anthony Tan: Personal life

-Tan took up Singapore citizenship in 2016.
+Concurrent to the company move to Singapore, Tan took up Singapore citizenship in 2016.

 Tan is married to Chloe Tong, daughter of Tong Kooi Ong.
 They have five children.

-In November 2023, Grab faced boycotts in Indonesia and Malaysia after an old Instagram Story post by Chloe Tong, Tan's wife, resurfaced.
+In November 2023, Grab faced boycotts in Indonesia and Malaysia after an Instagram story post by Chloe Tong, Tan's wife, resurfaced.
 In the story, posted during a religious heritage family trip to Israel in July, Chloe expressed being "completely in love" with the country.
 The post gained attention amid the Gaza war, which began in October.

-Tan uses a AI coding assistant and has suggested using these tools for personal experimentation.